LinChai/CCER/README.md

 node 14 12 18 0 -0.5125199927634682
 end
 </code></pre>
 The first line denotes total number of the trees(20000 in this example).
-The second line is the height of the tree(5 in this example); Then each following line is of format \<node, #nodeid, #parentid, #featureid, #isleft, #threshold>
+The second line is the height of the tree(5 in this example); Then each following line is of format \<node, #nodeid, #parentid, #featureid, #isleft, #threshold>. "end" denotes the end of current tree.

 References:
 -----------